 - The flesh combines, tenderness, sweetness, and firmness making it ideal for grilling.

-- Florida Pompano doesn’t need lots of spices because it’s strongest characteristic is subtlety.
+- A Pompano recipe doesn't need lots of spices because it's strongest characteristic is subtlety.

 - Although we prefer grilling the fish, frying, steaming, baking, poaching whole or as fillets all work well.